nikolaslopes/MyContacts-backend/README.md

 * Open the front-end and back-end folders and run in both: `yarn install`

+* Create the image, run in terminal: `run

 * Then, run in both terminals: `yarn dev`

 * Open in `Browser` or `Insomnia`: http://localhost:3001